SmithnTT/Marlin-1.1.9_Anycubic_Chiron/README.md

 # Marlin-1.1.9 vor Anycubic Chiron

-Config in Source dir is TMC2208
+Config in Source dir is TMC2208 in XYZ and DRV8825 on E

 Othe configs see Config dir.
 - Default